ChristianPari/365-Days-of-Code/README.md

+<h3>R2 Day 6<h3>

+Constant working on these #Java algorithms w/ Big O Notation n Time Complexity in mind since I have been getting to the point where most tests pass but others take too long, solving tho!

+<h3>R2 Day 5<h3>

+More work with algorithms!
+Java Focusing now on Array Manipulation!

+<h3>R2 Day 4<h3>

+Continuing to work through these Java Interview Prep algorithms / challenges!
+Getting great practice with DataStructures n algorithmic thinking, very satisfying seeing all the checks on the test input results

+<h3>R2 Day 2-3<h3>

+Continuing work with algorithms to get my mind and algorithmic thinking sharp again!
+Currently solving the challenges in Java!

+<h3>R2 Day 1<h3>

+Today begins my second go around of 365 days of code!
+Beginning with a heavy push in algorithms and other interview prep challenges!
+Will also be brushing up on SpringBoot and SQL in the near future, lots to do!

 <h3>Day 353-365<h3>

 Somehow I managed to tweet less than days I coded since I have now completed 1 round of 365 Days of Code!
 I will be starting round 2 this week!